Marietta Divorce Attorney Skillfully Manages Your Situation

 - Arbitration: This is a process that might be described as a private trial, where an arbitrator rather than a judge renders a decision.
 Arbitration is confidential, faster, less expensive and usually less adversarial.

-Attorney Daryl L. Kidd has experience in all of the above and can formulate an approach to your divorce that suits your individual needs.
+Attorney Daryl L. Kidd is an experienced family lawyer in all of the above and can formulate an approach to your divorce that suits your individual needs.

 Contact a seasoned family law attorney for your divorce in Marietta

-The Law Offices of Daryl L. Kidd, P.C. has more than three decades of experience managing difficult divorces in the Metro Atlanta area.
+The Law Offices of Daryl L. Kidd, P.C. has more than three decades of experience managing difficult divorces in Marietta, Cobb County, the surrounding area.
 For knowledgeable and empathetic counsel, call our Marietta office at 888-532-8543 or contact us online.
 We offer a reduced rate for initial consultations and have flexible office hours during the week to accommodate your schedule.